Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 these are calculated.

 In order to be paid your staking rewards, someone must claim them for each validator that you nominate.
-Staking rewards are kept available for 84 eras, which is approximately 84 days on AXIA and 21 days on AXIALunar.
+Staking rewards are kept available for 84 eras, which is approximately 84 days on AXIA.
 For more information on why this is so, see the page on [simple payouts](learn-simple-payouts.md).

 > WARNING: If nobody claims your staking rewards by this time, then you will not be able to claim